-Seton Hall University offers an accelerated dual degree program leading to a Bachelor's Degree (B.A. or B.S. in Biology, or B.A. in Social and Behavioral Sciences) and a Master of Science in Athletic Training (M.S.A.T.)
+Seton Hall University offers an accelerated dual degree program leading to a Bachelor's Degree (B.A. or B.S. in Biology) and a Master of Science in Athletic Training (M.S.A.T.)
 Degree.
 This five-year (3+2) program offers students an opportunity to study in a traditional liberal arts environment, as well as in a major healthcare environment.

 All students choosing Option I must fulfill the core requirements of the College of Arts and Sciences, the departmental requirements for a B.S. degree in biology, as well as all prerequisites for the M.S.A.T. program.
 Advisors will assist students in planning a course of study to complete the program within the five-year time frame.

 Learn more about a B.S. in Biology »